febiosoftware/FEBioUncertainSCI/README.md

 Both files will be overwritten multiple times while the tool runs.
 Do not delete or try to change these files while the tool is running.
 Once the tool completes, you may delete these files.

-If all goes well, you will see a box plot.
+If all goes well, you will see a box plot, generated from sampling the PCE, and a pie chart that lists the global sensitivities for the different parameters and their interactions.

 Good luck!